 - Youth under 16 must be supervised by an adult at all times.

 Pavilion, Campfire Ring, Restrooms

-The Education Pavilion is used for school, scout, and seasonal programs all year long.
+The Education Pavilion is used for school, scout, and seasonal programs year-round.
 Individuals and families may use the picnic tables in the pavilion whenever they are not in use by an organized group or class.
 The open-air structure contains eight recycled plastic picnic tables, four of which have wheelchair extensions.
 It has a concrete floor and walkway that make it accessible to all.
 Lights line the walkway and inside for evening use.
-An additional outlet is available for other approved equipment.
+An additional outlet is available for approved equipment.
 A large fireplace is an attractive cool weather bonus.
 Roll-down sides are available on three sides to keep out rain or cold winds.

 The campfire ring is a rustic spot in the woods 150 feet southeast of the parking lot and Pavilion.
 The stone fire circle is ringed by several recycled plastic benches, which can accommodate up to thirty (30) people.
 For forest protection, your safety, and insurance reasons, fires are permitted only with staff supervision

 A wheelchair accessible waterless composting toilet is next to the parking lot and just 90 feet from the pavilion.
 This facility is augmented by two other flush restrooms on the ground floor of the John A. Redfield Building.

-If you have a group that would like to reserve use of the pavilion please contact Debora Davidson, the Education Director, via e-mail.
+If you have a group that would like to reserve use of the pavilion please contact the Education Director